maj 18 2019

 ~What to Do if They Don’t Like a Particular Vegetable or Fruit

 ~Eating Healthy on a Budget

 When I teach kids about eating a variety of fruits and veggies, I try to inspire them to eat a rainbow.

-Each of the colors can be associated with health promoting components found in the foods, from antioxidants to vitamins, try out proven.
+Each of the colors can be associated with health promoting components found in the foods, from antioxidants to vitamins, check out the latest dentitox pro reviews for dental care.
 In this post, I will explain the benefits of each color of the rainbow, and remind everyone that as we seek out our Five a Day (two fruit servings and three vegetable servings) or more, we should be looking for real fruits and veggies.

 Beware of wanna-bes (foods that are marketed as being “made from real fruit” and “contains real vegetables” but have other non fruit/veggie sources as their main ingredients).

 Colors in food (if they are natural, of course) often correlate to certain micronutrients.
 It is fun to understand the benefits of each color group, using the chart below as a guide: